Meet our TEAM

 Jingfan is co-supervised by Dr. Chris Corre and Dr. Fabrizio Alberti.
 She is developing the enzymes from the biosynthetic pathway of scleric acid into biocatalysts that can be used to generate a library of scleric acid analogues.

 Esther is co-supervised by Dr. Manuela Tosin and Dr. Chris Corre.
-She working on the elucidation of a polyketide biosynthetic gene cluster from Rhodococcus erythropolis.
+She is working on the elucidation of a polyketide biosynthetic gene cluster from Rhodococcus erythropolis.